rpy2/rpy2/doc/source/robjects_functions.rst

 .. note::

-   The object base.rank is an instance of :class:`functions.SignatureTranslatedFunction`, a child class of :class:`functions.Function`, and the translation of the argument names made during the creation of the instance.
+   In the example, the object `base.rank` is an instance of :class:`functions.SignatureTranslatedFunction`, a child class of :class:`functions.Function`, and the translation of the argument names is made during the creation of the instance.
-   This saves the need to translate the names at each function call, and allow to perform sanity check regarding possible ambiguous translation with an acceptable cost (since this is only performed when the instance is created).
+   Making the translation during the creation obviously saves the need to perform translation operations on parameter names, such as replacing `.` with `_`, at each function call, and allows `rpy2` to perform sanity checks regarding possible ambiguous translations; the cost of doing it is acceptable cost since this is only performed when the instance is created.

-   If translation is not desired, the class :class:`functions.Function` can be used.
-With that class, using the special Python syntax `**kwargs` is one way to specify named arguments that contain a dot '.'
+   If no translation is desired, the class :class:`functions.Function` can be used.
+With that class, using the special Python syntax `**kwargs` is one way to specify named arguments to R functions that contain a dot '.'

-   It is important to understand that the translation is done by inspecting the signature of the R function, and that not much can be guessed from the R ellipsis '...' whenever present.
-Arguments falling in the '...' will need to have their R names passes, as show in the example below:
+   One will note that the translation is done by inspecting the signature of the R function, and that not much can be guessed from the R ellipsis '...' whenever present.
+Arguments falling in the '...' will need to have their R names passed to the constructor for :class:`functions.SignatureTranslatedFunction`as show in the example below:

    >>> graphics = importr('graphics')
    >>> graphics.par(cex_axis = 0.5)